Skip to Main Content

 Solicit manager and employee feedback

 Information about plan usage is not the only data to consider when evaluating the strength of a PTO plan.
-Manager and employee satisfaction with PTO plans can be a strong indicator of whether a plan is accomplishing the desired effects.
+Manager and employee satisfaction with PTO plans can be a strong indicator of whether a plan is achieving the desired outcomes.

-Whether feedback is collected annually, monthly, quarterly or even informally during conversations with employees, useful information is out there.
+Whether feedback is collected annually, monthly, quarterly or even informally during conversations with employees, their perspective matters.
 Employers who are hoping to create a positive work environment that includes policies supporting their employees should always be collecting feedback and, when feasible, making changes based on the feedback they receive.
+A powerful survey tool can help HR easily generate, collect, review and report on workforce feedback.

 Audit for employment law compliance